Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 The process of making the surface of the workpiece rough by embossing (impressing) a diamond-shaped regular pattern on the surface by making use of a knurling tool is called a knurling operation.

 Knurling is done at a lower speed and plenty of oil is used.
-Knurling provides an effective gripping surface on a workpiece to prevent it from slipping when operated with hand.
+Knurling provides an effective gripping surface on a workpiece to prevent it from slipping when operated with a hand.

-Drilling operation is a type of machining operation which is used to remove the material from the workpiece by making use of a drill bit, which is held stationary in the Tailstock.
+Drilling operation is a type of machining operation that is used to remove the material from the workpiece by making use of a drill bit, which is held stationary in the Tailstock.
 Finally creating a hole in the workpiece.